 Custom Program Pricing

-To finalize our arrangements, I need to receive a single payment for the full amount of the invoice from you.
+To finalize our arrangements, I need to receive a single payment for the full amount of the invoice from you (the group leader).
 Tuition fees are invoiced and payable through PayPal.

 Custom Program Request